There Are No Qualified Leads Without Qualified Decisions.

 Sometimes that helps.

-But more often, the real issue is upstream: your system never produced a credible, consistent reason to choose you—across the entire journey.
+your system never produced a credible, consistent reason to choose you—across the entire journey.

-You didn’t “generate qualified leads.”
+You didn’t generate qualified leads.

 You generated attention.